Print Back to top

 Again this season, Denver Water will offer a free shuttle bus that will run from the North Shore parking lot to the lower recreation site.
 The shuttle will have a trailer to haul boats down the hill.

-During the 2023 season, starting May 26, the shuttle is scheduled to operate Thursday through Monday from 8 a.m. to 5:45 p.m.
-There is no shuttle service on Tuesdays or Wednesdays.
+During the 2024 season, starting May 24, the shuttle is scheduled to operate Friday through Monday from 8 a.m. to 6 p.m.
+There is no shuttle service Tuesdays, Wednesdays or Thursdays.
 The shuttle program will be evaluated throughout the summer for effectiveness and changes will be made as needed.

 Water levels and safety